Paulie returns home from an Ohio prison. Adriana pursues marriage as a legal strategy. Tony conspires with

 Upset by how he has been treated by the New Jersey famiglia lately, Paulie has been cozying up to New Yorker Johnny Sac.
 When they meet at a New York restaurant now, the Brooklyn Bridge spans behind them, visually echoing the bridge (mural) that spanned behind everyone at the bank meeting:

-The rhyming imagery serves to connect the legitimate bankers with the Mafia criminals (and their collaborators).
+The rhyming imagery metaphorically connects the bankers with the Mafia criminals.
 Just as the mobsters want to conduct their business away from the prying eyes of the government, American bankers want to conduct their business with as little governmental interference as possible.
 This episode originally aired during a period when our Federal government had a particularly “hands off” attitude towards Wall Street and the banking industry.
 Even our top banker, Federal Reserve Chairman Alan Greenspan, was guided by an ideology of deregulation.
 (He later admitted that this ideology may have contributed to the subprime mortgage and credit crisis in the latter part of the decade.)

 When the mobsters are not busy hiding from the Federal government, they are busy taking advantage of it; it is a Federal department—Housing and Urban Development—that Tony Soprano scams now.
 From time to time, Tony will criticize the “moochers” who benefit from tax-funded subsidies and handouts, but he has no qualms about blatantly looting the government himself.